 Mortgage Debt

-Mortgage debt relief can help single mothers behind on their home loans due to financial hardship.
+Mortgage debt relief can help single mothers who are delinquent on their home loans due to financial hardship.
 A temporary pause or reduction lasting three to six months can help you get back on your feet.

 Mortgage forbearance might give you extra breathing room if a government-sponsored enterprise (GSE – FHA, USDA, VA, Fannie Mae, or Freddie Mac) backs your home loan.